xieyuheng/tangle-rs/org-tangle/README.md

   see [this directory](https://github.com/xieyuheng/org-rs/tree/master/org-tangle-engine/src)
   where `engine.org` is tangled to `lib.rs`

+## Note About Restriction

+- This is restricted org-mode, only global tangle property-line and code block level tangle property-line will be supported [TODO].
+  - headline level tangle property-line will NOT be supported.

 ## Related Project

 - [md-tangle](https://github.com/xieyuheng/md-tangle) -- same tool for markdown file.